Synthetixio/synpress/README.md

 `SYNDEBUG=1` is very useful while debugging your tests.
 It enables following
 features:

+If you want to use sorry cypress just pass your url to `CYPRESS_API_URL`.
+You can manually set path to cypress by setting `CYPRESS_PATH` environmental variable.

 - improved logging
 - [cypress debugger](https://docs.cypress.io/guides/guides/debugging)
 - [playwright debugger](https://playwright.dev/docs/debug)